kecman/view/PLAN.md

 - [Rendering] Render normals using geometry shader, use n to toggle normals on/off
 - [Rendering] Render aabbs using geometry shader, show it when the box extents are hovered in the UI
+- [Rendering] Render plane using geometry shader and implement mesh clipping
+- [UI/UX] Per-item mesh properties
+- [UI/UX] Make Ctrl+Scroll do the scroll that doesn't zoom into where the cursor is pointing, this is handy when you set the camera orbit and want to zoom in

 - [Rendering] Add surface with edges option
 - [UI/UX] Hash the filename only by default to reproduce colours across machines, add a combo box to switch that
 - [UI/UX] Support loading wkt file format to load Polygons in a reasonable way